 Keep Your Pets Close While Driving

 Dogs need a lot of social stimulation to avoid anxiety and stress during a long-distance move.
-Keeping your pet close to you for a friendly pat on the head can make a big difference when you have a lot of miles to cover while driving.
+Keeping your pet close to you for a friendly pat on the head can make a big difference when you have many miles to cover while driving.
 Cats should be in a carrier with a seatbelt loop for their protection, while canines can wear an adjustable harness that keeps them secure next to you.

 Unsecure pets would not survive if you were in an accident.
 Having them move around the vehicle could trigger a driving problem that leads to a wreck.
 That’s why it is better to schedule more stops to let them get some energy out instead of letting them roam free while you drive.